Australia’s High Court dismisses Russia’s bid for injunction to halt its embassy’s eviction

 With him gone, police could avoid any further legal challenge by securing the site and preventing any Russian diplomat from taking his place, Rothwell said.

-Australian Federal Police declined last week to explain why the man had not been removed from the contested site as a trespasser.
+Australian Federal Police declined last week to explain why the man hadn’t been removed from the contested site as a trespasser.

 The legal wrangle over the site is a new low point in strained relations between Russia and one of Ukraine’s most generous supporters outside NATO.